18 Typical Peruvian Beverages

 Ingredients and Preparation

-Types of Peruvian Drinks
+Classifications of Peruvian Beverages

 Peruvian beverages are drinks that are widely prepared and consumed in Peru, a country in South America.
 Many of them are indigenous inventions originating in the Inca days, while others were created or inspired by outside influences, especially by Spanish drinks .